Account Inquiry via Internet

 Casey Powers Sloan

-Students will be billed in mid-July for Fall Semester with payment due approximately one week prior to first required day of attendance here at UNCSA.
+Students will be billed in mid-July for the Fall Semester with payment due by August 7, 2015.
 Students will be billed in mid-November for Spring Semester with payment due prior to the end of Fall Semester.

 UNDERGRADUATES AND GRADUATES